Skip to content

 Tag-based sub-clients

-Operations are grouped by their OpenAPI tags and exposed as properties on the root client.
+Operations are grouped by OpenAPI tags and exposed as properties on the root client.
 Each tag becomes a separate sub-client class:

 csharp